British Rail D0260: Body

 Lion's overall construction was as a truss from bufferbeam to bufferbeam, using the full height of the body to cant rail level as the structure.
 It was built from welded thin steel sheet, as either sheet or pressings.
 This gave a structure which was stiff and strong, yet avoided the weight of heavy underfloor girder sections.
 Truss structures had been used previously for the Peaks, although with the channel underframe as well, but these had been the diagonally-braced Pratt truss, which limited access through the sides (Note: The Peaks had long ventilation grilles, but no access hatches) and made access for maintenance difficult, often requiring an overhead crane.
 Lion used the uncommon Vierendeel truss, which is characterised by its rectangular openings.
 Although an inefficient structure for bridges, owing to the restricted bracing, the openings allowed better access through the body sides and Lion had central access doors for servicing.
 The driver's doors were also openings in the truss, which could extend to the full length of the bodyshell and cabs.
 (Note: The Class 47 also used a full body-depth structure, but this only reached between the driver's doors.
 Coupling the buffing loads from the ends into the structure required a large triangulated structure in each cab, with members thick enough to restrict the space available for the cab windows.)

 Engine cooling was performed entirely in the roof section above the cant rail, explaining the lack of large cooling grilles in the body sides.
 The cooling group was provided by Serck and used two radiators in a removable pack in the roof over the Nº1 end and the Spanner Swirlyflow steam heating boiler.
 Air was drawn in from the sides, through the panels, and exhausted upwards in the centre by two electric fans.
 The main roof section, above the engine, was unusual in that it was a translucent fibreglass moulding, which provided light into the engine room, despite the body's small windows.
 This lightweight moulding could be raised upwards by pneumatic cylinders when stationary, to act as an air vent before needing access to the engine.
 The roof could then be slid lengthways, allowing fairly major engine servicing such as piston replacement, without needing a large overhead crane to remove a metal roof.
 The oil-wetted engine air filters were also mounted in the roof section, leaving more space in the body.

 The external styling, particularly the cab design and its fibreglass roof panels, resembled the Class 35 Hymeks, as they shared the same designer.
 The outer cladding skin was a load-bearing steel sheet.
 As such skins otherwise tended to show uneven ripples, Lion had this stiffened by five lengthwise fluted ribs.
-The livery stood out from other locomotives, although also showed dirt, as it was painted white overall with the side ribs picked out in gold.
+The livery stood out from other locomotives, although it also showed dirt, as it was painted white overall with the side ribs picked out in gold.